Cleome, spider flower: sowing, planting, cultivation

 Cleome spinosa Rose Beauty Seeds - Spider plant

-It blooms with large flowers in a range of pink shades, crowned with long stamens above vigorous foliage.
-Perfect for flower beds or romantic container displays.
+It blooms with large flowers in a range of pink, crowned with large stamens above vigorous foliage.
+Perfect for borders or romantic pots.

 • Flowering time July to November